jady444/obsidian-quiz-generator/README.md

 - **Advanced Generation:** Control the number of choices, blanks, and pairs to generate.
 - **Responsive UI:** Freely resize and move the UI.

-## Issues and Feature Requests

-If you encounter any errors or have feature requests, please open an issue on the [GitHub repository](https://github.com/ECuiDev/obsidian-quiz-generator/issues).

 ## Tips